bentleygd/CSIC/README.md

 ```

 # Documentation
-See DOCs.md for more detailed documentation.
+See DOCs.md for code documentation.